McengwaAyanda/Java-basics/README.md

 Method: The behavior of an object is the method.
 Instance variables: Every object has its own unique set of instance variables.
 The state of an object is generally created by the values that are assigned to these instance variables.
 # Java Basic Syntax

 There are 3 types of comments in Java
 1. //Single line comments
 2. /*Multi-line comments*/
 3. /** Doc comment or docummentation comment*/

+The name of a source file should exactly match the public class name with the extension of .java Java is a case-sensitive language, which means that the identifiers AB, Ab, aB and ab are different in java The first letter of the class should be in Uppercase If several words are used to form the name of the class, each inner words first letter should be in Uppercase. underscores are allowed but not recommended.
+Also allowed are numbers and currency symbols, although the latter are also discouraged because they are used for a special purpose(for inner and annonymous classes).
+The method main() is the main entry point into a java program: this is where the processing starts.
+All the methods names should start with a lowercase letter.
+If several words are used to form the name of the method, then each first letter of the inner word should be i uppercase.
+Identifiers